President of Colombia: Inauguration

 The inauguration of the President is made up of various ceremonies and traditions carried out on August 7 every four years.
 Through democratic elections or coups, resignations and deaths, presidential inaugurations have been important events in the history of Colombia, which at the same time mark the beginning of new eras.

 Presidential sash

-The presidential sash is considered symbolic, which determines the figure of the president, there are no official records, but the first presidential sash was introduced by Antonio Nariño, who simulated the decoration sash of order, over the years it has had different designs being one of the most characteristic, its first design that only consisted of the 3 colors of the national flag, currently the presidential sash consists of the colors of the flag in the same order with the only difference that it consists of the coat of arms in the central part, emulating the presidential flag.
+The presidential sash is considered symbolic, which determines the figure of the president.
+There are no official records, but the first presidential sash was claimed to have been introduced by Antonio Nariño, who simulated the decoration sash of order.
+Over the years, it has had different designs, with one of the most characteristic being its first design, consisting of the 3 colors of the national flag.

+Currently, the presidential sash consists of the colors of the flag in the same order with the only difference that it consists of the coat of arms in the central part, emulating the presidential flag.